MochiJump/MochiJump/README.md

 Created Launch4J wrapper // tested and works, needs (maybe! .bmp for splash screen and) .ico for icon

-work on left/right walking animation not firing correctly
+work on left/right walking animation not firing correctly (fix by adding boolean for keyPress and adding to landing() method in GameCharacer.java)

 work on camera & remove stray JLabel from DogLogic Panel;